 - Avoid vertical and horizontal lines.
 When used, leave at least a quarter of an inch of space around the line.

 - Avoid two-column formats that look like newspapers or newsletters.

 - Do not use images or graphics and boxes.

 - Do not condense or expand the spacing between letters.

 - Do not double space within sections.

 Check the spelling and grammar of your scannable documents.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your document, CV or resume send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your document, CV or resume send it to a professional for assistance.